Im-Hsn/InMind-Project/README.md

 ### 3. TensorBoard Visualization

-To compare the performance of both models, we saved the training logs and used TensorBoard for visualization:
+To compare the performance of both models, I saved the training logs and used TensorBoard for visualization:

 ```bash
 # For the standard model